hahe050305/Trends4YOU/README.md

 # MICRO-TREND

-E-commerce themed Front End website styled with a unified colour theme [mediumseagreen, purple, mediums purple]
+E-commerce themed Front End website with a {dropdown search bar, filter options} styled with a unified colour theme [mediumseagreen, purple, mediums purple]

 The overall layout of website is scaffolded into different sections with navbars pointing to different sections of the website